About

 The “Mike Wagoner Band” was my 11th and most likely final stop on this “band wagon.” (all puns intended – ha!)
 Mike contacted my good friend, Rick Steiner of Sandpoint Music in the summer of 2006 looking for a drummer.
 Rick gave him my number and a few weeks later I went to see him and Jack (Jaco) Purdie on bass performing at Millie’s in Priest Lake.
 They were a very tight and entertaining duo.
 At the time I was still in the group “Two of Us” which by then had become a trio with the exact same instrumentation.
 So it was an easy fit for me to join Mike with my stand-up kit and additional vocals to round out the trio.
 For about a year, and for the first time in my, eh um, “illustrious career” I was in two bands at the same time.

 I had a fantastic time with this group primarily playing at the esquisite resorts and small communities surrounding Priest Lake here in North Idaho.
 It reminded me of my time with “Beats Workin” at a similar lake resort community 20+ years earlier.
-There were many, many times I thought to myself how this was the perfect bookend to that time in my life and very possibly to my career playing in bands.
+There were many, many times I thought to myself how this was the perfect bookend to that time in my life and very possibly a good way to end my career playing in bands.
 And, as it turns out, I was right.
 This was the last band I was in and I went out at the top of my game.

 Visit the “Mike Wagoner Band” page for more info, music and pics.